jwsmith24/oceanSafari/README.md

 ## Project Description

 This application provides a basic shop inventory and booking system for a fictional ocean safari company, leveraging new skills with MongoDB, Express, and Node.
+Additionally, EJS is used as the rendering engine and Mongoose as the ORM for interactions with MongoDB.

 ### Phase One: Ocean Apparel